www.MartinDavenport.com

 - Every now and then take a parallel lane in traffic.

-- Watch out while driving by cemeteries, you never know what will pop out
+- Watch out while driving by cemeteries, you never know what will pop out of them.

 - Never anger anyone named Angelique, Jeb, or Nicholas.